 Benjamin Hovland was confirmed by unanimous consent of the United States Senate on January 2, 2019 to serve on the U.S. Election Assistance Commission.
-Mr. Hovland currently serves as the Designated Federal Officer (DFO) for the Board of Advisors.
+Mr. Hovland currently serves as Vice Chair of the EAC and the Designated Federal Officer (DFO) for the Local Leadership Council (LLC).

 In 2020, Commissioner Hovland served as EAC Chairman and helped lead the agency during an election year with unprecedented challenges.
 Under his leadership, the EAC administered nearly $825 million in federal grant money to help election officials respond to the pandemic and enhance election security.
 In addition to distributing critical funding, the EAC strategically pivoted resources to help election officials as they confronted obstacles and made difficult decisions of how to best run their elections.

 As EAC Chairman, Mr. Hovland also served as Co-Chair of Election Infrastructure Subsector’s Government Coordinating Council and Chair of the Joint Subsector COVID-19 Working Group to coordinate pandemic response amongst state and local election officials, federal partners, and the private sector.
 Other innovations under his leadership included the first-ever National Poll Worker Recruitment Day, which led national recruitment efforts to alleviate concerns about a significant shortage in poll workers due to the pandemic.